core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 strings or adjacent integers are an error.
 An array with a single byte string MUST instead be encoded as just that byte string.
 An array with a single positive integer is an error.
+Note that a recipient can handle trailing zero bytes in the byte strings using the normal rules without any issue, so an implementation MAY silently accept them.

 Values of 'bits' types defined in a 'union' type MUST be encoded using a CBOR text string data item (major type 3) and MUST contain a space-separated